 When to Visit Panama

+Like most countries, Panama's weather is influenced by its geography.
+The 'best time to visit' is largely a matter of what you want to do and where you want to go throughout your holiday.
 During the rainy season, storms tend to come and go relatively quickly.
 Most days start with sun, see rain during the afternoon, and clear up at night.
 The earlier months of the rainy season tend to be less wet than the later months, when storms can last longer and make it difficult to go on hikes or drive along country roads.

 Some parts of the country see scatterings of rain throughout the year.
 These include the western highlands, the islands of Bocas del Toro, and much of the Caribbean coast.
 The best time to visit Bocas is in February-March and September-October.
 The islands of Guna Yala, which are spread along the eastern Caribbean coast, are considered best in late February-March.
+Be sure to pay attention to where you're going in relation to the time of year, because you may need to pack for several different regions or activities.

 One other thing to bear in mind is Carnival, Panama’s largest holiday.
 This annual festival takes place on the four days leading up to Ash Wednesday and is biggest on the Azuero Peninsula and in Panama City.
 Aside from Carnival, there are a number of national holidays and festivals throughout November.